 - If you need to prepare the lentils for the recipe, cook them according to package instructions (~1/2 cup dry lentils yields 1 cup cooked) while you prepare the curry.

 - Pour in the coconut milk and let the sauce simmer for 2-3 minutes before adding the cauliflower florets.
-Cook over low-medium heat for ~15 minutes until the cauliflower is tender.
-Stir in the cooked lentils
+Cook over medium-low heat for ~15 minutes until the cauliflower is tender.
+Stir in the cooked lentils.

-- Serve on its own or with rice and naan bread.
+- Serve on its own or with rice and naan or pita bread.
 Top with fresh cilantro to taste (optional).

 - Use fresh or frozen bagged cauliflower and pre-cooked lentils to save time.